dustinpfister/blog_posts/_posts/threejs-quaternion-premultiply.md

 ### There is my main blog post on quaternion objects

 There is checking out my [main blog post on quaternion objects](/2023/03/24/threejs-quaternion/) to get a general overview of the quaternion class as a whole.
+There are a whole lot of other methods in the class as well of course, so this post would be better for starting out with quaternion in threejs.
+The post is also just simply the post that has received the most time and attention with this subject as well, and it might be a while until I get around to editing this post.

 ### Source code examples are up on Github.

 The [source code examples that I am writing about in this post](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-quaternion-premultiply), as well as the examples for [my many other posts on threejs](/categories/three-js/), can be found in my test threejs repository on Github.
+It might be best to clone down that repo and start the server as a way to get things up and ruining on your end as well.
+I do try my best to keep these examples copy and paste friendly, but there are a lot or reasons why that will not always work out, it part because threejs moves so fast in terms of development.

 ### Version Numbers matter

-When I first wrote this post I was using r146 of threejs.
+When I first wrote this post I was using r146 of threejs and the examples here where working just fine on my end with that revision number.
+However code breaking changes are made to the library all the time.

 ## 1 - Basic example